Anaconda Plan: Gulf blockade

 The blockade of Confederate ports on the Gulf of Mexico was less important than that on the Atlantic.
 Not only were they farther from the centers of blockade-running activity in Bermuda and Nassau, (Note: Most of the trade of ports on the Gulf was with Havana.) but ships trying to reach them from the Atlantic Ocean would have to run past the Florida Keys, which remained in Federal control throughout the war and served as the base for the Gulf (later, East Gulf) Blockading Squadron.
 The same decision by the Confederate War Department led to the abandonment of most of the Atlantic coast except for the major ports applied to the Gulf as well, with the result that only Mobile, New Orleans, and Galveston were defended.

-(Brownsville, Texas/Matamoros, Tamaulipas, Mexico, at the mouth of the Rio Grande, is a special case that will not be treated here because of its international implications.)
+Brownsville, Texas/Matamoros, Tamaulipas, Mexico, at the mouth of the Rio Grande, is a special case that will not be treated here because of its international implications.
 Galveston was captured by Federal forces on October 4, 1862, but was retaken by the Rebels on New Year's Day of the next year.
 It remained accessible to blockade runners for the rest of the war but, like all of the Trans-Mississippi, was rendered worthless to the Rebellion when the loss of Vicksburg completed Federal control of the Mississippi River.

 The Blockade Strategy Board had recommended that Ship Island, which lies in the Gulf between Mobile and New Orleans, be taken and used as a base for the (West) Gulf Blockading Squadron.
 This was easily done, as on September 16, 1861, it was abandoned by its Rebel defenders, who feared that they might be cut off from the mainland.
-Their fears were justified; the next day, arrived and offloaded Federal troops to take possession.
-Almost immediately, however, the island was transformed from a base and coaling station to a more important function; it became the staging area for the approaching attack on the Mississippi River forts that shielded New Orleans.
+Their fears were justified.
+The next day, arrived and offloaded Federal troops to take possession.

+Almost immediately, the island was transformed from a base and coaling station to a more important function.
+It became the staging area for the approaching attack on the Mississippi River forts that shielded New Orleans.
 Early in 1862, the Gulf Blockading Squadron was reconfigured into two separate entities, the East Gulf Blockading Squadron (EGBS) commanded by Flag-Officer James L. Lardner and the West Gulf Blockading Squadron (WGBS) led by Flag-Officer David G. Farragut.

 After New Orleans fell to the Union fleet under Farragut on April 29, 1862, Mobile was the only serious problem for the blockade.
 It remained so, much like Wilmington, until late in the war.
 In August 1864, Farragut got permission from the Navy Department and troops from the War Department to seize the forts at the entrance to Mobile Bay.
 Following his famous "Damn the torpedoes" run past the forts, they fell and were occupied by Federal soldiers.
 Mobile itself remained in Confederate control, but it was no longer useful as a port.
 In July 1862, U.S. Secretary of the Navy Gideon Welles, wrote a letter to the commanders of both Gulf blockading squadrons that they would need to start recruiting freed blacks to keep up with labor demands.